Proof Without Words: If x >0, x + 1/x >=2

-In this post, we show another geometric proof without words.
-Proof without words is not a proof per se but rather a representation that will help readers understand the proof.
+In this post, we show another proof without words.
+Proof without words is not a proof per se but rather a representation that will help readers understand a proof.

 Theorem: If , .